Obama, Fukui: Etymology

 Obama means "small beach" in Japanese.

 Geography

-Obama is located in far southwestern Fukui Prefecture, bordered by Shiga Prefecture to the south and the heavily indented ria coast of Wakasa Bay on the Sea of Japan to the north.
+Obama is located in far southwestern Fukui Prefecture, bordered by Shiga Prefecture to the south and the heavily indented ria coast of Obama Bay (within Wakasa Bay) on the Sea of Japan to the north.
 It is due north of Kyoto, and is about four to seven hours by train from Tokyo.
 Parts of the city are within the borders of the Wakasa Wan Quasi-National Park.